saturncloud/examples/examples/dashboard-streamlit/README.md

 ### Define the App Layout and Content

-We then simply define the layout of the Streamlit app.
+After creating the functions, define the layout of the Streamlit app.
 Streamlit makes it easy to define text content with functions like `title`, `markdown`, and `text`.
-You can also define user input using function like `selectbox` or output using functions like `plotly_chart`.
+You can also define user input using functions like `selectbox` or output using functions like `plotly_chart`.

-Here we show a title with some markdown text description and create two columns.
-The first column contains a dropdown selector for the dataset and the second a chart showing the 3D graph of the UMAP projection.
+The following code displays a title with a markdown text description and creates two columns.
+The first column contains a dropdown selector for the dataset, and the second a chart showing the 3D graph of the UMAP projection.

 See the [Streamlit documentation](https://docs.streamlit.io/) for more information about the functions used here and more.